 See, I could have stayed in the truck the whole round and been one happy camper, pun intended.
 But as sanity started to drop and ghost attacks became more frequent (the lower a player's sanity, the more likely they are to get hunted by the ghost), I knew that there were other people who needed to take a "turn" in the truck.
 I had high sanity and we had tasks to complete, dammit, and that meant I had to swallow my fears, grab my own flashlight, and delve into the horrifying locations we've been asked to explore.

+There's just enough work that, while three people can do it, having a fourth person in the wings ready to collect those last few bits of evidence can be the difference between victory and defeat.
 So out of a desire to win and avoid letting my friends down, I would go inside and try to help.
 Getting EMF readings.
 Setting up cameras.
 Cowering in the corner and looking away from my screen whenever the haunting would begin.

 I never enjoyed going inside the houses.
 Heck, I got the biggest scare I had in years playing that game, slowly walking towards the open door leading outside, just to watch it close in my face and click, signaling the start of a new haunt.
 One time I tried to help bring some friends a camera, and I found myself getting really lost and angrily cursing my pals while they tried to guide me to safety.

 But while I didn't even begin to enjoy myself, I can sure as hell respect the factors that got me to make the terrible decision we swore we'd never take if we were actually in a horror movie.